- Course Type: Undergraduate

 Did you know?

-- Trinity College Dublin is ranked 40th in the world in Geography (by the QS World University Rankings 2011).
+Trinity College Dublin is ranked in the world top 100 universities for Geography (by the QS World University Rankings 2013).

 A wide range of career options is potentially available to geography graduates.
 The combination of a broad-based discipline and training in highly relevant transferable skills is valued in today’s job market, where adaptability and flexibility are widely regarded as assets.
 Careers taken up by graduating geography students in recent years include urban and regional planning, environmental consultancy and research and teaching as well as positions in such areas as financial services (including insurance), foreign affairs, leisure and tourism and overseas development.